vitest-dev/vitest/docs/guide/features.md

 Vitest smartly searches the module graph and only rerun the related tests (just like how HMR works in Vite!).

+`vitest`, `vitest dev` and `vitest watch` are aliases and they all start vitest in watch mode by default.
+They also depend on the `CI` environment variable, which if it appears to be defined, Vitest is going to run the tests only one time and not in watch mode, like `vitest run`.

 ## Smooth integration with UI Frameworks

 Components testing for Vue, React, Lit and more